Skip to main content Skip to navigation

 Doctoral supervision

-I am currently co-supervisor (with Gaby Atfield) for two PhD students: Mohammed Awwal Abdullahi (who is reserching the rturn migration of Nigerian doctors in the UK) and Danya Nusseir whose reseach is concerned with the role of Information Technology in labour market participation by female Arab refugees in Jordan, Lebanon and the UK.
+I am currently co-supervising three PhD students.
+Two of them are co-supervised with Gaby Atfield: Mohammed Awwal Abdullahi (who is an ESRC student researching the return migration of Nigerian doctors in the UK) and Danya Nusseir, who has a Chancellors' International Scholarship to research the role of Information Technology in labour market participation by female Arab (Palestinian and Syrian) refugees in Jordan, Lebanon and the UK.

 I am willing to consider supervising or co-supervising PhD students whose research topics are concerned with: